-In New Hampshire, as of January 1, 2015, the New Hampshire Statute for Domestic Violence includes language that prohibits intimate partner or dating violence.
-See below and RSA 631:2-b.
+In New Hampshire, the New Hampshire Statute for Domestic Violence includes language that prohibits intimate partner or dating violence.
+See below.

 Domestic Violence

 Domestic Violence is defined by the Clery Act as felony or misdemeanor crimes of violence committed by a current or former spouse of the victim; by a person with whom the victim shares a child in common; by a person who is cohabiting with, or has cohabited with, the victim as a spouse or intimate partner; by a person similarly situated to a spouse of the victim under the domestic or family violence laws of the jurisdiction in which the crime of violence occurred; or by any other person against an adult or youth victim who is protected from that person's acts under the domestic or family violence laws of the jurisdiction in which the crime of violence occurred.